 Vacuum Port

 An NW-16 flange is planned to provide compact vacuum port for the cryostat.
 The vacuum flange is placed in the back flange of the cryostate between the outer disk of the cryotiger and the outer bolt pattern of the rear cryostat flange as shown below in Figure 24.
 A small vacuum valve can be used to isolate each individual cryostat from vacuum manifold connected to the ion pump and main vacuum pump port.
 This permits the removal of individual cryostats from the vacuum manifold while leaving the other cryostats connected.

+The NW16 flange tube will also have the capability of accepting a vacuum plug to provide a compact vacuum valve if desired.
+The operation of the vacuum valve is as follows.
+A special adaptor is mated to the end of the vacuum valve.
+This adaptor has, in a ‘T’ configuration both the threaded tool to remove the plug under vaccum, and the lines that lead to the vacuum pump.
+When the ‘T’ joint and vacuum lines are evacuated, the threaded tool that is integral to the joint is used mated to the plug and the plug pulled back until the cryostat has an open pathway to the vacuum line.
+The cryostat is then pumped down.
+When pressure reaches an acceptable level, the plug is re-installed, the insertion tool is un-threaded and removed, and the vacuum line can then be detached.
+The advantage of this design is that the vacuum hardware is greatly reduced in size.